GWCustom/bfabric-web-apps/README.md

 This example sets up a minimal web application using bfabric_web_apps, providing a structured layout with configurable content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+To explore the usage of the `bfabric_web_apps` library in greater detail, refer to the [`bfabric-web-app-template`](https://github.com/GWCustom/bfabric-web-app-template) repository.
+This template demonstrates how to:
+- Set up a project using `bfabric_web_apps`.
+- Create visual dashboards with Dash.
+- Interact with the B-Fabric LIMS through the Python library.

 ## What Is B-Fabric?